Skip to main content

 5. Verify Telegram webhook delivery status

-6. Check Fastify health endpoint responds
+6. Check Hono health endpoint responds

 8. Confirm blockchain RPC connectivity and error rates in Pino structured logs